codeql-workshops/codeql-learning-catalog/docs/overview/index.md

 which contains the source of this website as well as the source of each workshop contained inside.

+## How to Use The Catalog

+The CodeQL Learning Catalog can be used in two different ways: as a workshop author and as a workshop participant.
+In either use case, you may launch a codespace from this repository with the following configurations:

+- `.devcontainer/authors/devcontainer.json` - The container targeted for
+  authors.
+This contains additional tools for creating workshops.
+- `.devcontainer/devcontainer.json` - The container for workshop participants.
+  This contains the components needed to execute the workshop examples.

+**To launch a codespace, click the "Open In Codespaces" button at the top of this page.**

 ## How Content is Structured

 The content of the catalog is organized by both subject area and difficulty.
 Our